- A full English version

 Complying with the guidelines for contributions is the first criterion in the review procedure of your article, which should be submitted in two basic versions (please, read carefully the following paragraphs):

 The abstract expected should not exceed the size of 50-200 words (there is space left on the online submission form, accordingly).
-Besides the English version you are encouraged to present to the journal non-English version(s) of your choice.
-These short versions will be published in the "Brief Items" section of the journal with link to the full English version of the article, however will not be listed in the refereed section of contributions.
+Besides the English version you are requested to present to the journal for publication non-English version(s) of your choice (preferably your mother tounge or any other European language).
+These short abstracts will be published together with the full English version of the article in the "Peer-reviewed articles" section of the journal.

 Author(s) and their affiliation